 Stretching from Yosemite Valley in the west to Mount Whitney in the south, the impressive route passes through the world’s sunniest and mildest climate for any major mountain range.
 For true adventurers and campers looking to complete the trail, it takes approximately 60-70 hours on foot.

 Along the way feast your eyes on spectacular terrain and scenery; from dramatic canyons and 14,000ft mountain peaks to granite cliffs and an infinite-seeming number of lakes.

-If you’d like to be close to these beautiful hiking trails then we offer an awesome range of Mammoth Lakes accommodation to suit couples, families and groups!
+If you’d like to be close to these beautiful hiking trails Top Villas offer a superb selection of Mammoth Lakes accommodation to suit couples, families and active-minded groups!

 Extreme Outdoor sports in Mammoth Lakes

 For those with a thirst for extremes, the outdoor adventure opportunities in Mammoth Lakes are a dream come true!
 One of California’s oldest and most-experienced mountain guiding companies is International Alpine Guides.

 Offering a base in Mammoth Lakes and also nearby in Mount Shasta and Lake Tahoe, you will be able to cherry pick some truly awesome vacation experiences; from hiking tours and mountain climbing clinics to extreme rock climbing classes.

 For kids, teenagers (and not forgetting parents), the perfect way to let off steam in Mammoth Lakes is at the Mammoth Adventure Center.